 Question?
 Just contact Sven!

-On four points the housing of the train is held on the chassis with a tab.
-Move a bogie to the side, then you can see the tab.
+On four points the housing of the train is held on the foot plate with a tab.
+When you look under the model, move a bogie to the side, then you can see the tab.
 Release the housing from the chassis by putting a screwdriver in the hole and move the red tab inwards, toward the wheels.
 Then lift the housing straight up.
+Please note, you don’t have to take the cabine off separately, it can just stay together with the engine housing section.

 Remove screws from electronic components board